Randyyeo/file-upload-nuxt/README.md

-This application is used to upload files for the user to store them.
+The purpose of this application is for users to upload files and store them.
 They can download them again if need be.
 This project was created using Nuxt.js, Vuetify.js

 ## Installation